 Community and Social Service Specialist Job Duties

-Typically working under the supervision of a program director, director of social services, social worker, or similar title, community and social services specialists help facilitate the delivery of services and support to individuals and clients.
+Typically working under the supervision of professionals such as a program director, director of social services or social worker, community and social services specialists help facilitate the delivery of services and support to individuals and clients.

 Specific community and social service specialist job duties will vary according to employer.
-Responsibilities may range from assisting adults and children with developmental disabilities, to providing physical and psychosocial care to individuals in specialized day care settings.
-Additional duties may include interviewing clients and gathering information to determine eligibility for social assistance under public social services programs, or running errands for senior citizens.
+Responsibilities may range from assisting adults and children with developmental disabilities, to providing physical and psycho-social care to individuals in specialized day care settings.
+Additional duties may include interviewing clients and gathering information to determine eligibility for social assistance under public social services programs.

-Many individual and family services programs depend on skilled community and social service specialists to help children, the elderly or those with mental or physical disabilities become more self-sufficient.
-In this capacity, they may organize youth activities such as field trips, tutoring, and mentoring, and drug prevention programs.
-These professionals may also help clients locate safe housing, healthcare providers, and obtain specialized assistance need to live a full and productive life.
+Many individual and family services programs depend on community and social service specialists to help children, the elderly or those with mental or physical disabilities become more self-sufficient.
+In this capacity, these specialists may organize youth activities such as field trips, tutoring, and mentoring, and drug prevention programs.
+These professionals may also help clients locate safe housing, healthcare providers and specialized assistance needed to live a full and productive life.

 Additional jobs duties performed by community and social service specialists may include providing social service program information to clients, explaining programs and eligibility requirements, scheduling and administering health screenings or public workshops, and making referrals for additional services.